MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 This setting forces users to keep their Documents, Pictures, and Desktop folders directed to OneDrive.

 > [!NOTE]
-> This setting is available in the OneDrive sync client build 18.111.0603.0004 or later.
+> This setting is available in the OneDrive sync app build 18.111.0603.0004 or later.

 If you enable this setting, the "Stop protecting" button in the "Set up protection of important folders" window will be disabled and users will receive an error if they try to stop syncing a known folder.